CMJHui/Matlab_ZF_Imaging/README.md

 This repository contains a suite of original image and video analysis scripts developed by **Dr. Jessica C. M. Hui** during her postdoctoral fellowship in biomedical research.
 The scripts were written to support motion tracking, peristaltic wave quantification, and other physiological imaging metrics in zebrafish and similar models.

-## 🧪 Description
+## Description

-These tools were independently conceptualized and implemented to address challenges in high-throughput, imaging-based analysis of live animal models.
+These tools were independently conceptualised and implemented to address challenges in high-throughput, imaging-based analysis of live animal models.
 Functions include:

 - Time-series motion extraction
 - Contraction frequency and amplitude detection